FAQs

 Does Auto Insurance Cover You on an Indian Reservation?

-Driving on tribal land is common across the U.S.—whether you live nearby, you’re visiting friends and family, or you’re road-tripping through a rural area.
+Last Updated on February 5, 2026 Driving on tribal land is common across the U.S.—whether you live nearby, you’re visiting friends and family, or you’re road-tripping through a rural area.
 A lot of drivers wonder the same thing: does auto insurance still apply on an Indian reservation?
-In most situations, the Read More…
+In most situations, the answer is yes: your […]

 Is Alliance United Auto Insurance Good?

-If you’re considered a high-risk driver (for example, you need an SR-22 or you’ve had recent tickets/accidents), you may end up shopping with non-standard car insurance companies that specialize in higher-risk policies.
-In Southern California, one name you might run into is Alliance United (often Read More…
+Last Updated on January 6, 2026 If you’re considered a high-risk driver (for example, you need an SR-22 or you’ve had recent tickets/accidents), you may end up shopping with non-standard car insurance companies that specialize in higher-risk policies.
+In Southern California, one name you might run into is Alliance United (often shown as “Kemper Auto […]

 What Is the FS-1 Form in North Carolina?

-Drivers in North Carolina sometimes get a letter from the DMV saying their insurance “terminated” or “lapsed.”
+Last Updated on February 5, 2026 Drivers in North Carolina sometimes get a letter from the DMV saying their insurance “terminated” or “lapsed.”
 When that happens, the DMV may require an FS-1 form—a certificate your insurance company submits to prove you have (or had) valid North Carolina liability coverage.
-Think of Read More…
+Think of the FS-1 as North […]

 Are Passengers Covered by Car Insurance?

-You buy car insurance to protect your finances if there’s a crash.
+Last Updated on February 5, 2026 You buy car insurance to protect your finances if there’s a crash.
 But what about the people riding with you—are passengers covered by car insurance?
-In most accidents, yes, passengers are covered for injuries—but which policy pays depends on fault, state law, and the coverages Read More…
+In most accidents, yes, passengers are covered for injuries—but which policy pays depends on fault, state law, and the coverages on the vehicles involved. […]

 Does VIN Etching Lower Insurance?

-VIN etching is a simple anti-theft upgrade that can make your car less appealing to steal.
+Last Updated on February 5, 2026 VIN etching is a simple anti-theft upgrade that can make your car less appealing to steal.
 The big question is whether it also helps your insurance rate.
 Sometimes.
-A few insurers offer a small discount for VIN etching (usually under the umbrella of anti-theft discounts), Read More…
+A few insurers offer a small discount for VIN etching (usually under the umbrella of anti-theft discounts), while others don’t give […]

 Is SafeAuto Good for Insurance?

-SafeAuto (often written as “Safe Auto”) is known for selling state-minimum car insurance and other non-standard policies—meaning it’s often marketed to drivers who may have a harder time getting coverage elsewhere.
+Last Updated on January 6, 2026 SafeAuto (often written as “Safe Auto”) is known for selling state-minimum car insurance and other non-standard policies—meaning it’s often marketed to drivers who may have a harder time getting coverage elsewhere.
 So, is SafeAuto good for insurance?
-The honest answer is: it depends on what Read More…
+The honest answer is: it depends on what you need.
+If you’re […]

 Is Acceptance Auto Insurance Good?

-Acceptance Insurance is a name many drivers run into when they’re shopping for non-standard auto insurance—especially if they’ve had a ticket, a lapse in coverage, or need an SR-22.
+Last Updated on January 7, 2026 Acceptance Insurance is a name many drivers run into when they’re shopping for non-standard auto insurance—especially if they’ve had a ticket, a lapse in coverage, or need an SR-22.
 So, is Acceptance auto insurance “good”?
-It can be a solid option for drivers who are Read More…
+It can be a solid option for drivers who are considered high-risk and want […]

 Is American National Good for Auto Insurance?

-American National auto insurance is a solid “agent-first” option: you typically work with a local agent for quotes and coverage changes, then use the company’s portal/app or claims center when something goes wrong.
-If you value personal service and a financially stable carrier, American National Read More…
+Last Updated on January 7, 2026 American National auto insurance is a solid “agent-first” option: you typically work with a local agent for quotes and coverage changes, then use the company’s portal/app or claims center when something goes wrong.
+If you value personal service and a financially stable carrier, American National can be a good […]

 Is Alfa Good for Auto Insurance?

-Alfa Insurance can be a strong option for drivers who want a regional insurer with local agents and a reputation for solid customer satisfaction in the Southeast.
-The biggest drawback is availability: Alfa’s core personal auto business is primarily written for residents of Alabama, Georgia, Read More…
+Last Updated on January 7, 2026 Alfa Insurance can be a strong option for drivers who want a regional insurer with local agents and a reputation for solid customer satisfaction in the Southeast.
+The biggest drawback is availability: Alfa’s core personal auto business is primarily written for residents of Alabama, Georgia, and Mississippi, so it’s […]

 Does Running a Red Light Impact Auto Insurance Rates?

-Running a red light is a serious moving violation—and a common cause of severe intersection crashes.
+Last Updated on February 5, 2026 Running a red light is a serious moving violation—and a common cause of severe intersection crashes.
 But whether it increases your auto insurance rates depends on how you were ticketed (camera vs. officer) and how your state treats camera enforcement.
-Here’s the rule of thumb: Read More…
+Here’s the rule of thumb: if the violation shows […]

-Will Car Insurance Pay for a Flat Tire?
+Will Car Insurance Pay for Funeral Costs After a Fatal Accident?